 d.
-The contribution of proposals towards the development of an integrated naturalised surface water network of soil absorption, sedimentation and detention basins, wet-ponds, swales and/or wetlands to treat and manage surface water and avoid (where practicable) a proliferation of smaller facilities.
+Outside the central city, the contribution of proposals towards the development of an integrated naturalised surface water network of soil absorption, sedimentation and detention basins, wetponds, swales and/or wetlands to treat and manage surface water and avoid (where practicable) a proliferation of smaller facilities.

 - e.
-The extent to which the construction or erection of utilities for servicing a site incorporate and/or plant appropriate indigenous vegetation. - f.
-Whether any proposed ponding area will be attractive to birdlife that might pose a bird strike risk to the operation of Christchurch International Airport Limited. - g.
-Where wastewater capacity is close to reaching a limit, whether to reduce the lapsing period of the subdivision consent below five years to enable that capacity to be utilised by others if the development opportunity that is the subject of the consent is not implemented. - h.
+Outside the central city, the extent to which the construction or erection of utilities for servicing a site incorporate and/or plant appropriate indigenous vegetation. - f.
+Outside the central city, whether any proposed ponding area will be attractive to birdlife that might pose a bird strike risk to the operation of Christchurch International Airport Limited. - g.
+Outside the central city, where wastewater capacity is close to reaching a limit, whether to reduce the lapsing period of the subdivision consent below five years to enable that capacity to be utilised by others if the development opportunity that is the subject of the consent is not implemented. - h.
 The ability for maintenance, inspection and upgrade of utilities and infrastructure occur, including ensuring continued access for the same. - i.
 The extent to which the design will minimise risk or injury and/or property damage from utilities or infrastructure. - j.
 The extent to which potential adverse effects of electricity lines, including visual impacts, are mitigated, for example through the location of building platforms and landscape design. - k.
 The suitability of the proposed water supply for fire-fighting purposes (the Council may obtain a report from the Chief Fire Officer), including the extent of compliance with SNZ PAS:4509:2008 in respect of the health and safety of the community, including neighbouring properties. - 1.
 The extent to which conditions are appropriate on a subdivision consent in a Residential New Neighbourhood Zone in order to give effect to the development requirements specified in the relevant outline development plan. - m.
 In zones other than the Residential New Neighbourhood Zone, the extent to which a development needs to comply with any flexible element of an outline development plan, including for phasing or location of infrastructure; and consideration of the effects of the movement of any elements on other landowners of land located within or adjacent to the outline development plan area, or on the safe, efficient or effective operation of infrastructure. - n.
 Within the Lyttelton Port Influences Overlay, the imposition of an appropriate, volunteered condition prohibiting noise sensitive activities on the allotments, to be complied with on a continuing basis, for the purpose of incorporation into a consent notice to be issued by the Council.